tejstead/rpad-cogs/README.md

     * padguide2
     * padinfo
     * padsearch
+* After you have done all of this, restart the bot again.
+Hopefully by now `^id ` should work!
 # Puzzle and Dragons

 Most cogs here relate to the mobile game 'Puzzle and Dragons'.
 Data is sourced from the